MJDaws0n/.github/profile/README.md

   <p>I’m Max.
 I make random stuff but I’m not really ever committed to anything I make, really.
 I’m from the UK.
 I can’t spell nowt.
-Despite my commit history, I do actually have a life and don’t spend my whole life on this app.
-Yes, I do have GitHub Mobile, but at least I don’t use Discord (only ‘cause bro won’t hop on 😡).</p>
+Despite my commit history, I do actually have a life and don’t spend my whole life on this app.</p>

   <p>I code on a Mac but also use Windows sorta or something like that.
 Used Linux at one point, and all my servers run on it.
 I say that like I have tonnes of servers, but really I don’t.
 They run Ubuntu.
 I 3D print all sorts of stuff, mainly things in 3D yk, but like most of the time it just makes spaghetti.
 But that’s alright, ’cause I like spaghetti and I get hungry sometimes.</p>